Ishan678-code/CRUD-application/README.md

 # Description
-It creates a resume from the data that is stored in database.
+This program demonstrates the use of CRUD operation.It creates a resume from the data that is stored in database.

 # Tools Used
 - MySQL for storing data.